ddutjnrevenge-universe/DE_27052024/exp/README.md

     - [Advantages and Disadvantages](#advantages-and-disadvantages-2)
     - [Examples](#examples-2)

-**NOTE: There is an example in this repository of Building a Simple ETL with Airflow, PostgreSQL, and Docker!**
+**NOTE: There is an example in this folder of Building a Simple ETL with Airflow, PostgreSQL, and Docker!**

 # 1. Data Extraction Methods: Online vs. Offline
 Data can be extracted either **online from the source system** or **offline from an already existing structure**.
 The chosen method depends on the logical extraction capabilities and restrictions of the source system.